edmundg/challenges/README.md

-# challenges
+# Coding Challenges
-Various coding challenges
+Various coding challenges set for mentoring

+Languages covered:
+- Java

+New challenges to be added